Here are some links you might like to explore:

 Here you’ll find home pages for some of my favorite musicians and bands.

-Eat, drink and be merry . . . in Cleveland and around the world.
+Eat, drink and be merry . . . around the world.

 Here’s a guide to some of my favorite sights in Washington, Baltimore, and southern Maryland.

 On November 10, 1972, while the US was still deeply embroiled in the Vietnam Conflict, I bought a POW/MIA bracelet from a student who was selling them to raise money for the families of soldiers who’d been captured by the Viet Cong or reported missing in action.
 Mine -- which has never left my wrist in the more than 35 years since I put it on -- reads “S/SGT.
 JOHN JAKOVAC 5-29-67,” which is the rank and name of one MIA and the date (incorrect, as it turns out) he was reported missing.
 I never researched Jakovac’s history -- although it’s pretty easy to do so -- because, to me, the bracelet has always been more a memorial to the 2500 Vietnam MIAs than to Jacovac alone.
 On July 31, 2008, though, I received an email containing a link to an 11-minute film which high-school student Allison Johnston made about Jakovac’s life and final mission and tragic death.
 I watched it, fascinated and in tears most of the way through, and learned a lot about this brave young man whose name I’ve carried around on my wrist for well over half my life.
 If you’re interested, you can watch Allison’s video here.
 And I’ve posted small photos of John and his gravesite here.